 Strategic problems and projects within the company cannot be solved by sending emails or memos.
 It requires a series of working meetings to discuss the difficulties encountered, present answers and agree on what needs to be done.

-But how much more effective can your meeting be?
+But how much more effective can your business meeting be?
 Should it be longer or perhaps shorter?
 Should you prepare a Powerpoint presentation?
 With few or many slides?

 These meetings give teams the opportunity to think together about internal and external solutions and topics, to outline the company’s strategy and to take stock.
 However, organizing a business meeting can be a complicated task and can turn into a mess because there are so many aspects to consider.